antirez/disque/README.md

-Only 32 bits of the original node ID is included in the message, however in a cluster with 100 Disque nodes, the probability of two nodes to have identical 64 bit ID prefixes is given by the birthday paradox:
+Only 32 bits of the original node ID is included in the message, however in a cluster with 100 Disque nodes, the probability of two nodes to have identical 32 bit ID prefixes is given by the birthday paradox:

     P(100,2^32) = .000001164

 In case of collisions, the workers may just do a non-efficient choice.

-Collisions in the 128 bits random part are believed to be impossible, since it ss computed as follows.
+Collisions in the 128 bits random part are believed to be impossible, since it is computed as follows.

     128 bit ID = SHA1(seed || counter)